Node-RED is available on the IBM Cloud platform as one of the boilerplate applications in the catalog.

 package.jsonfile - see below for how to edit the file

 4.xif it is not currently set to that

 dependenciessection to the version of Node-RED you want to upgrade to.

-In order to edit the file, you must enable the Continuous Delivery integration option via your application’s Bluemix dashboard page.
-That will create a git repository on either GitHub or IBM DevOps services, from where you can edit the file, save the changes and automatically update the application in Bluemix.
+In order to edit the file, you must enable the Continuous Delivery integration option via your application’s IBM Cloud dashboard page.
+That will create a git repository on either GitHub or IBM DevOps services, from where you can edit the file, save the changes and automatically update the application in IBM Cloud.

 The landing page of your instance is provided by static content with the application.